Young people are hurt; take back 'Agnipath' to avoid repeat of farm laws: Pilot to govt

 New Delhi: Congress leader Sachin Pilot on Sunday urged the government not to be "stubborn" and immediately withdraw the new military recruitment scheme Agnipath for wider consultations to avoid a repeat of the farm laws episode.

-He also asserted that the country had been kept "on a permanent boil" in the last few years, and a culmination of factors such as rejection of the 'Agnipath' scheme, unemployment and economic and agrarian distress had resulted in the "severe backlash" from the youth.
+He also asserted that the country had been kept "on a permanent boil" in the last few years, and factors such as rejection of the 'Agnipath' scheme, unemployment, and economic and agrarian distress have culminated in the "severe backlash" from the youth.

-In an interview with PTI, Pilot said the government should stop blaming Opposition for the "genuine" grievance of the youth and avoid the blame game it had indulged in during the farm laws agitation.
+In an interview with PTI, Pilot said the government should stop blaming the Opposition for the "genuine" grievance of the youth and avoid the blame game it had indulged in during the farm law agitation.

 "They (government) took one year and a lot of political compulsions for farm laws to be withdrawn.
 This is even more serious, involving the future of the youth, and they must put a stop on this policy immediately," the former Union minister said.